redhat-openstack/website/source/infra/index.html.md

 Some additional pieces of infrastructure used for CI are:

-* [registry.rdoproject.org](https://console.registry.rdoproject.org/) is a Docker registry used for our containerization efforts.
-* [logs.rdoproject.org](https://logs.rdoproject.org) provides a log storage service for our CI jobs.
 * [images.rdoproject.org](https://images.rdoproject.org/master/rdo_trunk/) store disk images used by the TripleO CI.

 ## Blogs